stolostron/multicluster-global-hub/doc/disconnected-operator/README.md

   ```
   In a disconnection environment, although it can be seen from the events in the operator pod that the image is pulled from the public registry `quay.io/stolostron`, it is actually pulled from the `$REGISTRY` configured by the `ImageContentSourcePolicy`

-### Installing the Operator from OperatorHub using the web console
+### Install the Operator from OperatorHub using the web console
 You can install and subscribe to an Operator from OperatorHub using the OpenShift Container Platform web console.
 For more details, please refer [here](https://docs.openshift.com/container-platform/4.11/operators/admin/olm-adding-operators-to-cluster.html)

 ## References